The list of tips contains in brackets indices designating combinations

 - Carlos Katastrofsky: Area

-Research (2004) presented only two IP addresses in the neighbourhood
+not anymore available in the net) presented only two IP addresses in

-of a chosen URL-address, now "Area Research" offers twenty
+the neighbourhood of a chosen URL-address, now "Area Research"

-surrounding IP and URL-addresses.
-Not few of these links to digital
+offers twenty surrounding IP and URL-addresses.
+Not few of these links

 - Mario Klingemann/Oleg Marakov: Islands